 - Human geography which focuses on cultural, economic, environmental, and political processes that shape the human experience and sense of place.

-- Geospatial technology which includes the use of cartography, geographic information systems (GIS), and remote sensing science to support research into environmental and societal issues.
+- Geospatial information science which includes the use of geographic information systems (GIS), remote sensing science and cartography to support research into environmental and societal issues.

 Majoring outside of geography?
 We openly welcome you to take elective courses with us!

 Considering our geography undergraduate program?
 Feel free to contact our undergraduate chair.